Why Do You Need Statutory Accounts & Filings For your Business?

 They are used to report the financial activities and progress of a limited company in a tax year.
 You can also use statutory accounts to find out corporation tax.

-Most of companies and businesses provide the task of accounts, tax filings, and tax returns to their accountants.
+Most companies and businesses provide the task of accounts, tax filings, and tax returns to their accountants.
 However, directors and self-employed personnel are no exception as they at least have to file accurate information on time.

 Documents of Statutory Accounts :